Continuous-time discrete-space models for animal movement: Example: Mountain lions in Colorado

-For each animal, we also included a directional covariate pointing in the direction of the most recent movement at each time point.
-This covariate measures the strength of correlation between moves, and thus the strength of the directional persistence shown by the animal's discrete-space movement path.
-As we are assuming an underlying correlated movement model (the CTCRW model of \cite{Johnson2008}), we expect the CTDS movement to be correlated in time as well.
+We also included a directional covariate pointing in the direction of the most recent movement at each time point.
+This covariate measures the strength of correlation between moves and thus the strength of the directional persistence shown by the animal's discrete-space movement path.
+The CTCRW imputation distribution assumes an underlying correlated movement model, while the Brownian bridge model does not.
+See the online supplement for details [\citet{ctdsSupp}].